firubii/MintWorkshop/README.md

 # Usage
 After starting the program, use `File -> Open` or `Ctrl+O` to select a Mint archive to open.

-**Note: MintWorkshop will not automatically decompress or compress Mint archives found in the 3DS games, you must use a separate tool for that!**

 Wait for the program to read the archive data and populate the tree view on the left.
 After it has finished, you can expand the nodes to explore the archive.

 Right-click on namespaces, scripts, classes, variables, functions, and constants to edit them or add to their contents.